microsoft/api-guidelines/graph/GuidelinesGraph.md

 guidelines.
 Readers are assumed also be reading and following the Microsoft REST API guidelines except where this document outlines specific differences or exceptions to those guidelines.
-Together these guidelines and a library of API patterns serve as the means by which API teams discuss and come to consensus on API review recommendations.
+Together these guidelines and a library of API patterns serve as the means by which API teams discuss and come to consensus on API review requirements.

-This document borrows from multiple public sources such as:

-1. Microsoft Azure REST API Guidelines

-2. Google Cloud Platform APIs

-3. WSO2 Rest API Design Guidelines and others.

 Technology and software are constantly changing and evolving, and as such, this is intended to be a living document.
 [Open an